JacoboLansac/audits/solo/soar-review.md

 If the rewards are wrongly configured, users won't be able to stake, because the transaction will revert.
 Moreover, all configured rewards would be delivered all at once, without vesting.

-The issue has low likelihood as it requires a mistake by the contract operator, but it is an easy win to fix it.
+The issue has a low likelihood as it requires a mistake by the contract operator, but it is an easy win to fix it.

 #### Mitigation